fssg

 1

-You can either download just the script or clone the entire repository if you want the optional mongoose dev server.
+Download the single script or clone the repo if you want the optional mongoose dev-server binaries.

 wget https://raw.githubusercontent.com/xlc-dev/fssg/main/fssg